mjbhuyan/Python-bmp-detector-with-visualization/README.md

 # python-beat-detector
-Real-time detection of beats for audio, calculates BPM and flashes LED strip in time with music.
+Real-time detection of beats for music, calculates BPM and flashes the frequencies on LED strip or matrix and also visualizes it on a GUI in time with the on-playing music.

+# Dependencies needed to be installed -
+install pyaudio
+install pyqt
+install pyqwt
+install numpy
+install scipy
+install pyqtgraph
+install pyaudio

+# Works with
+  o LINUX
+  o WINDOWS (using Anaconda)

+# Running
+Once everything has been setuped, run start.py to start the bmp count and visualization of the frequency.
+Your default recording device (microphone) will be used as the audio input.
+Using of the Jack on your device is highly recomended in order to get everything precisely.

+* Inherited from Scottlawsonbc and Scheb